Miss L Jackson – Head of Department

 As part of the wider community we work closely with primary schools and perform in the community regularly - for example at the Children's department in the John Radcliffe Hospital.
-We are also taking our choir on tour to Germany in the Summer which will become a biennial trip.
+We took the Youth Choir and Instrumental ensemble on tour to The Rhinelands in Germany last Summer, which will become a biennial trip.

 We host many visiting teachers in a wide range of instruments and many of our students are fully engaged with Oxfordshire County Council’s music provision.
 Our musicians perform regularly in school events such as conferences and assemblies and we attend musical and theatrical performances both locally and further afield.
 We offer large scale music concerts twice a year at Christmas and at the end of the Summer term.
 These are real highlights of the year and involve a large number of students.

-Extracurricular activities include a large orchestra and choir, jamming bands, music tech club and small ensemble work.
-Various groups meet during lunchtimes and after school.
+Extracurricular activities include a large orchestra and youth choir, a boys vocal group, jamming bands, music tech club and small ensemble work.
+Various groups meet during breaktimes, lunchtimes and after school.

 KEY STAGE 3